Give us a call!

 What is 802.3?

 Two ethernet cables802.3 is the standard for Ethernet set by IEEE (Institute of Electrical and Electronics Engineers).
-Also referred to as IEEE 802.3, the standard applies to the physical layer for Ethernet cabling, including the type of wire, signal levels and bandwidth.
+Also referred to as IEEE 802.3, the standard applies to the physical layer for Ethernet cabling.
+This includes the type of wire, signal levels, and bandwidth.
 The most recent revision to the standard was in 2019, when it was updated to include power via all 4 pairs of wires, as is necessary in gigabit Ethernet.
 According to IEEE, “These enhancements solve the problem of higher power and more efficient standardized Power over Ethernet (PoE) delivery systems.”

 What is PoE+, PoE++, AF, AT, and BT?